-No. Between the ages of 5 and 10, some permanent teeth have already appeared.
-And during this time, the bones and muscles are growing rapidly.
-This is when the doctor can influence their growth to create the best bite.
-Things can be accomplished now that can't easily be done later -- or can't be done as well. also, with early treatment you may prevent future bite problems from developing.
+No. Between the ages of 5 and 10, some permanent teeth have already erupted.
+During this time, the bones and muscles are growing rapidly.
+This is when the doctor can influence their growth to create an optimal bite.
+Things can be accomplished now that can't easily be done later -- or can't be done as well.
+Also, with early treatment you may prevent future bite problems from developing.

 What's involved in treatment?

 Early treatment may last a year or longer.
-Your child may wear some braces during this time, but they will be used mainly as an anchor for other appliances that will influence the growth of bone or muscle. in most cases, a second phase of orthodontic treatment (full braces) is also necessary. this phase is usually started after all the permanent teeth have appeared.
+Your child may wear some braces during this time, but they will be used mainly as an anchor for other appliances that will influence the growth of bone or muscle.
+In most cases, a second phase of orthodontic treatment (full braces) is also necessary.
+This phase is usually started after all the permanent teeth have erupted.
 It helps move the teeth into their final positions.

 What are the benefits of an early orthodontic treatment?